 ISBN: 0330271121 paperback

 Sydney gay and lesbian history, Transsexuals

-New 2014 print and eBook edition available from Xoum
+New edition ebook available from BRIO BOOKS

 …Woodrow asked me how so, but the whiskey was at work and I felt too deaf to tell him; but what I would have said was: as truth is non-existent, it can never be anything but illusion—but illusion, the by-product of revealing artifice, can reach the summits nearer the unobtainable peak of Perfect Truth.
 For example, female impersonators.
 The impersonator is in fact a man (truth), he recreates himself as a woman (illusion)—and of the two, the illusion is the truer.